hariram1981/Annotation/README.md

 Object process(Object obj, String callbackMethodName, Object[] callbackMethodArgs)
  - processes the annotation in the particular object and after processing, calls the callbackmethod with the provided arguments (useful in order to not just process the annotation but call a method of the object after processing).

+void process(Object obj)
+ - processes the annotation in the particular object.

 Classes
 ----------
 ###1. com.hariram.annotation.util.AnnotationUtil